gitfrid/PERT-py/README.md

 _________________________________________
 <br>

-### Vax coverage vs case incidence rate for differnt counties including trend line categories , <br>DTP-containing vac 3rd Dose for years 1980-2023:
+### Vax coverage vs case incidence rate for differnt countries including trend line categories , <br>DTP-containing vac 3rd Dose for years 1980-2023:

 Warning: In order to compare the trends, M-containing vac 1st Dose from 1980 onwards would also have to be taken into account, which are not included here!
 <br>